jessebmurray/COVID-19/README.md

 # COVID-19

-In this brief side project, I explore how the population density of a US county be used to predict its prevalence of COVID-19, and how this relationship changes as the virus continues its march across urban, suburban, and rural counties alike.
+In this brief side project, I explore how the population density of a US county can be used to predict its prevalence of COVID-19, and how this relationship changes as the virus continues its march across urban, suburban, and rural counties alike.
 I also explore the relative changes in people's interests during the pandemic lockdown by looking at the changes in various google searches at the US epicenter of the crisis: NYC.

 ## How does population density affect the prevalence of COVID-19?